Grand Bargain (humanitarian reform): Progress towards commitments and critique in the 2020s

 In 2021, The New Humanitarian reported that many of the 51 commitments had only been partly met.
 Wendy Fenton of the Humanitarian Practice Network and Overseas Development Institute said that the 51 commitments were too much to have attempted in five years.

 A June 2021 independent review of the Grand Bargain by the Overseas Development Institute praised the progress towards policy shifts around provision of cash assistance, increasing funding to local aid groups, harmonised needs assessments and reporting.
 It was noted that the policy had a lower impact on actual practice.
 The Overseas Development Institute review criticised the way the transparency commitments were written, noted the lack of global agreement on how to distribute cash to people in need, and lamented the poor progress towards cost savings.
 The review reported a lack of political interest in including the perspectives of the people living in humanitarian crises in designing emergency responses.

 UK-based group Development Initiatives reported in 2021 that the percentage of funding going to local organisations between 2016 and 2020 actually reduced from 3.5% to 2.1%.
 Degan Ali, of Adeso writing in OpenDemocracy in 2020, described the Grand Bargain as a "failed effort".

+Since 2016, some progress has been noted on the Annual Independent Reports conducted by the Oversea Development Institute.